 I haven't found a huge use for collections in normal documentation.
 However, I did find a use for collections in generating a tooltip file that would be used for delivering tooltips to a user interface from text files in the documentation.
-See Help API and UI tooltips (page 99) for details.
+See {"title"=>"Help API and UI tooltips", "url"=>"doc_help_api.html", "link"=>"Help API and UI tooltips (page 104)"} for details.